KaylaPosthumusOW/FairyHaven_Homes/README.md

 **Plugins and Tools:**
 - Utilized phpMyAdmin for managing MySQL databases, making it easy to handle database schemas, run queries, and perform backups.
-- Integrated FontAwesome for icons and visual elements, enhancing the mystical theme of the platform.
+- Integrated Google Materials and google fonts for icons and visual elements, enhancing the mystical theme of the platform.
 - Used jQuery for simplified DOM manipulation and event handling to improve user interactions.

 **Frontend Functionalities:**